MSeidelFed/KineticMSI/USAGE.md

 ## Step 1 - Input matrices: normalized abundances across MSI pixels

-Peak picking is performed according to the user preference and specific tables must be produced from the peak picking process.
-The input table must contain all metabolites or peptide mass features to be corrected along with their respective isotopologue envelopes.
-In the first column, the metabolite identifiers are followed through a floor dash by the isotopologue number starting with 0 that represents the monoisotopic peak.
+Peak picking is performed according to the user preference and available software.
+Specific tables must be produced from the peak picking process to be compatible with KineticMSI.
+The input table must contain all metabolites or peptide mass features to be corrected along with their respective isotopologue envelopes and peak abundances.
+In the first column, the metabolite identifiers are followed with a floor dash by the isotopologue number starting with 0 representing the monoisotopic peak.
 Each column after the first contains the peak abundance across measured pixels in a MSI experiment.
+(In the case of LC-MS data, each column represents an individual sample or replicate.)

                         Measurements/Samples| Pixel1     | Pixel2     | Pixel3        | Pixel4         | Pixel5      |